 - ability to contact your instructor for any course assistance or questions

-The academic year runs from September 2020 to August 2021 and is broken down into three semesters: Fall, Winter, and Summer.
+For the Accounting/Bookkeeping Certificate (ABC), Administrative Assistant Certificate (ADAC), and Office Assistant Certificate (OAC), the academic year runs from September to August and is broken down into three semesters: Fall, Winter, and Summer.
 Course start dates are the first Monday of every month with the exception of December and August.

 - Each course will still have a specified number of hours/weeks to follow and a course specific schedule for assignment/quiz due dates.
-For example, if you are in a 10-week course and you begin on Oct.
-5, 2020, you are to be finished the course on Dec.
-13, 2020.
 You can work ahead but not behind the course-specific schedule.

 - The academic year is split into three semesters: